rapidsms/rapidsms/docs/topics/router/celery.rst

 :router:`BlockingRouter` processes messages synchronously in the main HTTP thread.
-This is fine for most scenarios, but in some cases you may wish to process messages outside of the HTTP request/response cycle to be more efficient. :router:`CeleryRouter` is a custom router that allows you queue messages for background processing.
+This is fine for most scenarios, but in some cases you may wish to process messages outside of the HTTP request/response cycle to be more efficient. :router:`CeleryRouter` is a custom router that allows you to queue messages for background processing.
 It's designed for projects that require high messages volumes and greater concurrency.